-The Company has no significant obligations for capital resources, other than noncancelable operating leases in the total amount of approximately \$1,909,000, payable over the next five years.
+The Company has no significant obligations for capital resources, other than noncancelable operating leases in the total amount of approximately \$1,400,000, payable over the next five years.
 However, the VHS service bureau operations will need to acquire additional software and equipment as VHS adds additional hospitals and clinics to its customer base.
 The central data center has been configured to serve approximately fifty hospitals, with significant expansion capabilities.
 However, for certain new customers VHS will operate one or more onsite document capture centers and will provide the necessary scanning equipment.
 Each document capture center is expected to require approximately \$125,000 of equipment.
 Also, because VHS charges for its services on a per transaction fee basis, the Company's cash flow for capital and operating expenses will normally be greater than cash inflows until customers begin to use the system at anticipated normal volumes for a period of time.

 Over the last several years, the Company's revenues have been less than the Company's internal plans.
 However, during the same time period, the Company has expended significant amounts for capital expenditures, product research and development, sales, support and consulting expenses as the Company expanded its operations in anticipation of significant revenue growth.
 This has resulted in significant net cash outlays over the last three years.
-Although the Company has increased its revenues, reduced staffing levels and related expenses, and improved operating performance, the Company's expenses continue to exceed its revenues.
+Although the Company has reduced staffing levels and related expenses and improved operating performance, the Company's expenses continue to exceed its revenues.
 Accordingly, to achieve profitability and positive cash flow, it is necessary for the Company to increase revenues or continue to reduce expenses.
 Management believes that the recent general release of new or enhanced versions of products has significantly strengthened the product lines.
-Additionally, the SMS Remarketing Agreement has significantly expanded the sales distribution capabilities, and management believes that market opportunities are such that the Company should be able to continue to increase its revenues.
-However, there can be no assurance the Company will be able to continue to increase its revenues.
+Additionally, the SMS Remarketing Agreement has significantly expanded the sales distribution capabilities, and management believes that market opportunities are such that the Company should be able to increase its revenues.
+However, there can be no assurance the Company will be able to increase its revenues.

-At April 30,1999, the Company had cash and cash equivalents of \$4,147,981.
-Cash equivalents consist primarily of overnight bank repurchase agreements.
+At July 31,1999, the Company had cash and cash equivalents of \$4,001,122.
+Cash equivalents consist of overnight bank repurchase agreements.
 Under the terms of its loan agreement, the Company has agreed to maintain a minimum cash and investment balance of \$2,400,000.

-Management has significantly reduced operating expenses throughout 1998 and the first quarter of fiscal year 1999, and believes the Company could achieve break-even or profitability in fiscal year 1999, before interest expense, on a revenue increase similar to 1998.
+Management has significantly reduced operating expenses throughout 1998 and the first six months of fiscal year 1999, and believes the Company is well positioned to achieve quarterly break-even or profitability, before interest, expense, in the second half of fiscal year 1999 with modest increases in revenues.
 However, based upon current expenditure levels and in the absence of increased revenues, the Company would continue to operate at a loss.
 Accordingly, for the foreseeable future, management will need to continually assess its revenue prospects compared to its current expenditure levels.
 If it does not appear likely that revenues will increase, it will be necessary to further reduce operating expenses or raise cash through additional borrowings, the sale of assets, or other equity financing.
 Certain of these actions will require lender approval.
 However, there can be no assurance the Company will be successful in any of these efforts.
 If it is necessary to significantly reduce operating expenses, this could have an adverse affect on future operating performance.

-In December, 1998, the Company retained CIBC Oppenheimer Corp. as a financial advisor to help the Company plan for future capital needs and assist the Company with decisions that maximize shareholder value.
+In December, 1998, the Company retained CIBC World Markets [formerly CIBC Oppenheimer Corp.] as a financial advisor to help the Company plan for future capital needs and assist the Company with decisions that maximize shareholder value.